nrwl/nx-apollo-angular-example/README.md

 export class AppModule {}
 ```

-This is already enough to see some progress when we run our API application.
+This is already enough to see some progress when you run the `api` application.

 `npm start api`

-When the application is running, you can bring up the GraphQL playground in your browser at [http://localhost:3333/graphql](http://localhost:3333/graphql)
+When the application is running, bring up the GraphQL playground in your browser at [http://localhost:3333/graphql](http://localhost:3333/graphql)

 Here you can inspect your GraphQL schema as well as submit queries.
-The queries won’t return anything right now because we haven’t provided any data.
-Let’s take care of that by writing a resolver.
-Create a new file in your api project called `set.resolver.ts`.
+The queries don’t return anything right now because no data has been provided.
+You need a resolver to do that.
+Create a new file in your `api` project called `set.resolver.ts`.
 Then add this code:

 ```typescript
 // apps/api/src/app/set.resolver.ts